datacharmer/dbdeployer/README.md

-          --skip-report-port              Does not include report port in my.sandbox.cnf --skip-start                    Does not start the database server --socket-in-datadir             Create socket in datadir instead of $TMPDIR --use-template strings          [template_name:file_name] Replace existing template with one from file
+          --skip-report-port              Does not include report port in my.sandbox.cnf --skip-start                    Does not start the database server --socket-in-datadir             Create socket in datadir instead of $TMPDIR --use-template stringArray      [template_name:file_name] Replace existing template with one from file